MANAGEMENT AND RESTORATION OF AQUATIC ECOSYSTEMS

 Graduates of this program may go on to work as scientists and managers for natural resource agencies, professionals with consulting and nonprofit environmental firms, or university teachers and researchers.
 Current students please visit the Watershed Science Department homepage for current news and information or the Watershed Science department's Undergraduate Program homepage for additional information.

-- Management and Restoration of Aquatic Ecosystems
+What is Management and Restoration of Aquatic Ecosystems?

 Management and Restoration of Aquatic Ecosystems is the study of water-related physical processes, including climate, surface and ground water, river formation, soil sciences, and water chemistry.
 The discipline focuses on protecting aquatic systems, includes courses in stream restoration, water pollution, climate change, aquatic habitat, and managing uplands.

 What type of students study Management and Restoration of Aquatic Ecosystems?

 - Are interested in using science, engineering, computer, and math applications to solve real-world problems.

 - Enjoy working outside, especially near or on streams, lakes, and reservoirs.

 - Are interested protecting and restoring lakes and rivers.